When is distribution?

 (pick up a full share every other week)

-Quantity: 3lb bag tree fruit or 1 pint berries per week (The share has been downsized this season to only 1 item per week.
-The cost is also significantly reduced.
-If you are interested in 2 fruit shares, please contact us.)
+Quantity: 3lb bag tree fruit or 1 pint berries per week (If you are interested in 2 fruit shares, please contact us.)

 Half share: $75 for 9 weeks (delivered every other week).